Edge-based discretizations on triangulations in $\mathbb{R}^d$, with special attention to four-dimensional space: Theoretical Properties in

 In a natural fashion, the simplex $T_{\alpha}$ contributes to our calculation of $\bm{n}_{12}$.
 In particular, in accordance with the definition of our directed-hyperarea vector, (see Eq.~\eqref{cube_facet_normal}), we find that

 where

-Naturally, the contribution from $T_{\alpha}$ to Eq.~\eqref{normal_lhs_special} appears to be given by $\bm{n}(\mathcal{F}^{T_{\alpha}})$.
+Naturally, the contribution from $T_{\alpha}$ to Eq.~\eqref{normal_lhs_special} appears to be given by $\bm{n}(\hyperface^{T_{\alpha}})$.
 However, this is not the complete truth, as some of the contributions to $\bm{n}_{12}$ from $T_{\alpha}$ will be canceled by its neighbors.
-In order to avoid overlooking these cancellations, we must simultaneously compute the contributions to $\bm{n}_{12}$ from $T_{\alpha}$ \emph{and} its $3$-facet neighbors.
-With this in mind, let us define the three, 3-facet neighbors of $T_{\alpha}$ as follows
+In order to avoid overlooking these cancellations, we must simultaneously compute the contributions to $\bm{n}_{12}$ from $T_{\alpha}$ \emph{and} its $3$-face neighbors.
+With this in mind, let us define the three, 3-face neighbors of $T_{\alpha}$ as follows